CAREER GUIDE

 The ECS Gold Card is the most prestigious card in the Electrotechnical Certification Scheme.
 It proves that you hold qualifications in design, installation, inspection, and testing — the complete set of electrical competences.

-In JIB grading terms, the Gold Card corresponds to the Technician grade — the highest standard grade with the highest minimum pay rate.
+In JIB grading terms, the Gold Card corresponds to the Technician grade — the highest graded rate.
 It is the card that employers, clients, and site managers associate with the most experienced and qualified electricians.

-Getting the Gold Card requires commitment — you need qualifications beyond the standard blue card.
-But the investment in additional training pays for itself through higher earnings, greater career flexibility, and enhanced professional credibility.
+The step from Electrician to Technician is £4.32 an hour — about £162 a week on a 37.5-hour week.
+Getting there means qualifications beyond the standard blue card, but the additional training pays for itself through higher earnings, greater career flexibility, and enhanced professional credibility.

 Free download